 Protein Powders Explained

-Egg white protein powder is derived from chicken egg whites.
+Egg white protein powder is made from chicken egg whites.
 It is produced by removing the yolk from the eggs and then converting the egg white into a powder form.
-Egg white proteins have an average digestion rate.
-They are absorbed by the body within approx 4 hours.
+Egg white proteins have a very high biological value and an average digestion rate.
+This means that they are absorbed completely by the body and this happens within approx 4 hours.

-Milk protein concentrate is derived from fresh skimmed cow milk that is concentrated by ultra-filtration.
-This ultra-filtration allows the whey and casein fractions to be extracted from the milk and then be dried into a powder.
+Milk protein concentrate is made from skimmed cow milk that is treated by ultrafiltration and diafiltration to remove most of the lactose, vitamins and minerals so that only the protein fraction remains.
+The protein fraction is then dried into a powder.
 Milk protein concentrate contains about 80% pure protein.
-About 20% of it is whey protein and 80% of it is calcium caseinate.
+About 80% of it is casein and 20% of it is whey protein.

-Whey protein concentrate is derived from sweet cheese whey using an ultra- filtration process in which fat, lactose, and other materials are largely removed from the product.
+Whey protein concentrate is made from sweet cheese whey, a by-product during the cheese making process, using separation techniques (filtration) that largely remove the fat, lactose, and other materials.
 Whey protein concentrate contains about 80% pure whey protein.
 Whey proteins have a fast digestion rate.
 Whey proteins are absorbed by the body within approx 2 hours.
 It is great for post workout shakes as well as anytime you need a quick burst of amino acids.

-Calcium caseinate is derived from fresh skimmed cow milk.
-Calcium caseinate protein is extracted from the casein fraction of the milk through acidification.
-Casein and calcium caseinate proteins have a slow digestion rate.
-Calcium caseinate proteins are absorbed by the body within approx 7 hours.
+Calcium caseinate and micellar casein are different froms of casein and are derived from skimmed cow milk.
+Calcium caseinate and micellar casein proteins have a slow digestion rate.
+They are absorbed by the body within approx 7 hours.

 Protein isolate is derived from a protein concentrate using a cold-filtration, a microfiltration, or an ion-exchange process in which the fat, lactose, and other materials are nearly completely removed.
-An isolate contains over 90% pure protein and very little (if any) fat and lactose.
+An isolate contains over 90% pure protein and very little fat and lactose, if any.

 Hydrolyzed protein is enzymatically treated to form a hydrolysate.
 This results in short chain peptides and amino acids, thereby drastically increasing the absorption rate.